OlhaSvezhentseva/python-label_processing/docs/script_docs/image_processing.rst

 This section of the package is designed for the processing of images and the execution of Optical Character Recognition (OCR).
 Key processing steps encompass:

-1. Image classification, distinguishing between multi-label and single-label images, as well as images containing a QR-Code or not.
+1. Image classification, distinguishing between multi-label and single-label images, handwritten/printed labels, as well as images containing a QR-Code or not.

 2. Cropping multi-label images to transform them into single-label images.